Having to continually stop to put your mower deck belt back on your mower is very frustrating. You just want to get the mowing done.

 The extra stress put on the belt can also cause the belt to snap.
 To correct this, inspect the pulleys and remove any dirt, stones, grass, and debris you find packed in the grooves of the pulleys or under the pulleys.

 Oil or Rust on a SCAG Deck Belt Will Cause it to Keep Coming Off

-Rust and oil can ruin a deck belt and be the reason it keeps coming of your SCAG mower.
+Rust and oil can ruin a deck belt and be the reason it keeps coming off your SCAG mower.
 Let’s talk about oil first.
-Oil that gets spilled or leaks on the mower deck can lubricate the belt causing it to slip off the pulleys.
+The oil that gets spilled or leaks on the mower deck can lubricate the belt causing it to slip off the pulleys.

 When oil sits on your belt for an extended time, the belt can swell.
-Look for the cause of the oil leak and repair.
+Look for the cause of the oil leak and repair it.
 Clean the oil to remove it from the deck and mower components.
 Replace the mower deck belt.

 Remove rust from the deck and mower deck components.
 Replace pulleys and components where you are unable to remove all of the rust.
 Install a new mower deck belt once your deck is cleaned up and free of rust.